jemmy512/book-notes/Cpp/cpp-primer.md

         A<char,2> a2;
-        a0.f(); // OK, uses primary template’s member definition a2.g(); // OK, uses partial specialization's member definition a2.h(); // OK, uses fully-specialized definition of
-                // the member of a partial specialization a2.f(); // error: no definition of f() in the partial
+        a0.f(); // OK, uses primary template’s member definition a2.g(); // OK, uses partial specialization's member definition a2.h(); // OK, uses fully-specialized definition of the member of a partial specialization a2.f(); // error: no definition of f() in the partial
                 // specialization A<T,2> (the primary template is not used) }
     ````
 5. If a primary template is a member of another class template, its partial specializations are members of the enclosing class template.
     * If the enclosing template is instantiated, the declaration of each member partial specialization is instantiated as well (the same way declarations, but not definitions, of all other members of a template are instantiated).
+6. If the primary member template is explicitly (fully) specialized for a given (implicit) specialization of the enclosing class template, the partial specializations of the member template are ignored for this specialization of the enclosing class template.
-6. If a partial specialization of the member template is explicitly specialized for a given (implicit) specialization of the enclosing class template, the primary member template and its other partial specializations are still considered for this specialization of the enclosing class template.
+7. If a partial specialization of the member template is explicitly specialized for a given (implicit) specialization of the enclosing class template, the primary member template and its other partial specializations are still considered for this specialization of the enclosing class template.
     ```c++
+    template<class T>
-    template<class T> struct A { // enclosing class template
+    struct A {                  // enclosing class template template<class T2>
-        template<class T2>
         struct B {};            // primary member template